MichaelHaussmann/spil_ui/README.md

 app()
 ```

-Note: from within a DCC already running a QApplication Instance, run:
+From within a DCC already running a QApplication Instance, run:
 ```python
 from spil_ui import open_browser
 open_browser()